Frequently Asked Questions

 CASA programs hire staff to manage the program and supervise volunteers.
 Program costs include: salaries, office support, computers and equipment, travel and training.
 CASA program staff members are responsible for recruiting, screening, training, supervising and supporting volunteers to ensure quality services.
 National CASA has program standards that all CASA programs are required to meet.

 In California, CASA programs are supported through contracts with the state Judicial Council.
 In addition, CASA programs are locally supported.
 Fundraising events, annual giving, and grants provide ongoing support.
 National CASA has a grant system to help start or expand programs, but local CASA programs depend on their communities to support the service.

 Does the court listen to what a CASA has to say?

 YES!
 The CASA program was founded by a judge and is strongly supported by our local judges, who know their decisions are only as good as the information they receive.
-They count on CASA volunteers to be an independent voice and they know that CASA volunteers have spent time understanding the case.
-A CASA volunteer who can tell the court, “I was there, and this is what I observed” can be invaluable.
+They count on CASA to be an independent voice and they know that CASA have spent time understanding the case.
+A CASA who can tell the court, “I was there, and this is what I observed” can be invaluable.

-How do we know CASA volunteers are effective?
+How do we know CASAs are effective?

 Studies have shown CASA to be effective in reducing court costs, reducing stays in foster care and even in reducing rates of delinquency and children in need of supervision (CHINS).
 A study conducted by the National CASA Association showed that children with a CASA spent approximately one year less in foster care than a child without a CASA.
 This represents a savings to taxpayers and it also means that a child finds a permanent, safe home more quickly.